 This is an important consideration as we continue academic planning.
 Instructors are aware of the challenges students face when learning remotely and will be supported in adapting their courses in light of this; instructors will be encouraged to consider teaching approaches that take into consideration students who are studying in different time zones.

-Please refer to Tuition for Summer and Fall 2020.
+Please refer to Tuition for Fall 2020.